bennyhuo/KotlinBlogTranslation/original/Kotlin M12 is out!.md

 ## Things That Haven’t Made It (Yet)

-We are still working on some of the changes we announced earlier, such as More Null-safety for Java.
+We are still working on some of the changes we announced earlier, such as  [More Null-safety for Java](http://blog.jetbrains.com/kotlin/2015/04/upcoming-change-more-null-safety-for-java/) .
 Will roll them out as soon as they are ready.
 ## More Announcements Coming

 There will be some more M12-related material published in the nearest future.
 Stay tuned!